Box Grove, Ontario: History

-Today, Box Grove has undergone a transformation from protected agricultural land to residential use.
-Box Grove is located in the area around Ninth Line (also known as Box Grove By-Pass) and 14th Avenue.
+Today, Box Grove has undergone a transformation from protected agricultural land to residential and commercial use.
+Box Grove is located in the area around Ninth Line (Connecting to Box Grove By-Pass) and 14th Avenue.
 Residential development began in the late 1990s and continues today.

 In 1950 the Box Grove Golf course was built by businessman Nelson Davis on the Tomlinson property which included a portion of the Rouge River valley where their mills were located.
 One of the Tomlinsons was buried on the site and the golf course was built leaving the grave and headstone intact.
 In 1953, Nelson invited Arnold Palmer to play his course.
 Arnold apparently shot an 82 and declared it to be one of the toughest courses he had ever played.
 Davis built a lovely stone clubhouse which included a locker room with beautiful wooden lockers.
 In 1967, IBM purchased the golf course primarily for use by its employees.
 The golf facility included a 9-hole par 3 course and the tough 18-hole course, 9 holes in the valley and 9 holes on the flat ground on the north side of the valley.
 In 1997, IBM sold part of the course to Minto for a residential development called Legacy and the Town of Markham took ownership of the valley portion of the course which is now called Markham Green Golf Club.
 The original clubhouse has been modified extensively, first by IBM then by the Town and is now an attractive community centre.
 The Tomlinson grave was moved to the Box Grove Church graveyard and the original gravesite now on the south side of Legacy Drive is marked with a stone monument.

 The Box Grove post office was lost in the early 20th century.
 The current post office is located inside the Rexall pharmacy at Ninth Line and Copper Creek Drive.

-Legacy and Rouge-Fairways
+Neighbourhoods in Box Grove

-Within Box Grove there are two distinct residential developments built from the former IBM Canada Golf Course, but are not historically considered as communities:
+Within Box Grove there are two distinct residential developments (neighborhoods) built from the former IBM Canada Golf Course, but are not historically considered as communities: